*Last updated Oct 2017*

 Drink water throughout the day to stay hydrated.
 It is especially important to drink plenty of fluids when increasing your fibre intake, or if you are experiencing symptoms such as constipation or diarrhea.
 Have a cup of water with each meal and snack, and keep a reusable water bottle with you.
 If you get bored of water, try adding slices of fruit, such as lemon, lime or orange.

 3 – Lower Stress & Anxiety Levels

 For many people, stress and anxiety levels are closely related to digestive symptoms.
-Try to take time to do activities you find relaxing.
-Meditation and/or yoga may help.
-If you are dealing with very high anxiety levels or depression, please seek help from your doctor and/or a psychologist.
+Try to make time to do activities you find relaxing.
+Meditation and/or yoga can be very helpful.
+If you are dealing with high anxiety levels or depression, please seek help from your doctor and/or a psychologist.

 4 – Exercise Regularly

 Regular exercise can help keep your digestive system moving, and is particularly helpful for constipation.
 Aim to exercise at least 150 minutes per week, spread out in at least 3 sessions.
 If you don’t enjoy exercise, try pairing it with something you do enjoy, such as spending time with friends, listening to music/podcasts, or watching videos.
 If your digestive symptoms make you hesitant to exercise in public, you could try starting with exercise videos at home.
 Exercise may also help with managing stress and anxiety levels.